Log Cabin Builders in California Offer Alternate Roof Structures

 An attic truss is an alternate roof structure offered by log cabin builders in California when an attic or additional loft space is needed.
 With other types of trusses, the webbing can limit storage or living space.
 With an attic truss the center section becomes livable space.
 The truss forms the floor, walls and roof structure of that space as well as the ceiling of the lower floor in addition to the areas beyond the living space that is created within the truss.

 Approximately ⅔ of the width within the exterior walls becomes a livable area rather than attic space.
 The biggest disadvantage of this structure is that it can require a steeper roof pitch to make room for usable living space within the attic truss which can add to the cost.
-The bottom cord of the truss in the attic area is made large enough to support the floor load.
-Because that is a larger board it costs more than the bottom chord of a fink truss.
+The bottom and top cords of the truss in the attic area is made large enough to support the floor load.
+Due to the larger board sizes required, it costs more for attic trusses than fink trusses.

 Heavy timber or log alternate roof structures are an environmentally friendly option offered by log cabin builders in California.
 An exposed heavy timber or log roof structure is used when the desire is to maximize the amount of visible log or timber within the roof.
 This is typically the most costly roof structure as it requires the greatest amount of material and labor to build.